-At minimum, your new home’s warranty will cover 1 year for labour and materials, 2 years for delivery and distribution systems, 5 years for building envelope protection, and 10 years for major structural components.
+At minimum, your new home’s warranty covers 1 year for labour and materials, 2 years for delivery and distribution systems, 5 years for building envelope protection, and 10 years for major structural components.

 2 YRSThis primarily covers defects in labour and materials related to heating, plumbing and electrical systems.

 5 YRSBuilding envelope means the exterior shell of the home, including the roof and walls.
-Two additional years of coverage will also be available.
+Two additional years of coverage are available.

 10 YRSThis covers the key structural components of your home, including its frame and foundation.

 1 YearThis takes care of finishes throughout the home, including any defects in flooring, paint or trim.